thepanacealab/covid19_twitter/README.md

 12/22/20 Daily data (under the /dailies/ folder) has been added for 12/21 and 12/20, note that some tweets will bleed into the following day due to different timezones captured.

 12/13/20 Version 41 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
 Dailies have been added for 12/19, 12/18, and 12/17.

-12/17/20 Daily data (under the /dailies/ folder) has been added for 12/16 and 12/15, note that some tweets will bleed into the following day due to different timezones captured.

-12/15/20 Daily data (under the /dailies/ folder) has been added for 12/14 and 12/13, note that some tweets will bleed into the following day due to different timezones captured.

-12/13/20 Version 40 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 12/12, 12/11, and 12/10.

-12/10/20 Daily data (under the /dailies/ folder) has been added for 12/09 and 12/08, note that some tweets will bleed into the following day due to different timezones captured.

-12/08/20 Daily data (under the /dailies/ folder) has been added for 12/07 and 12/06, note that some tweets will bleed into the following day due to different timezones captured.

-12/06/20 Version 39 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 12/05, 12/04, and 12/03.

-12/03/20 Daily data (under the /dailies/ folder) has been added for 12/02 and 12/01, note that some tweets will bleed into the following day due to different timezones captured.

-12/01/20 Daily data (under the /dailies/ folder) has been added for 11/30 and 11/29, note that some tweets will bleed into the following day due to different timezones captured.

-11/29/20 Version 38 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 11/28, 11/27, and 11/26.

 # Covid-19 Twitter chatter dataset for scientific use